python/editorial-board/content/projects.md

 ## How this list works

-- **Every project has a committed lead.** This is not a wish list.
-A project is added only when someone has agreed to lead it.
-If a project loses its lead, it moves to [Parking lot](#parking-lot) until a new lead steps up.
+- **Every active project has a committed lead.** If a project loses its lead, it moves to [Parking lot](#parking-lot) until a new lead steps up.
 - **Each project names its challenges**, not just the goal.
 Describing the hard parts up front helps contributors know what they are taking on.